 David's Natural Toothpaste

-David's Natural Toothpaste - David's is one of the more well known natural toothpaste brands.
-Many drug store and grocery stores even carry it now.
+David's is one of the more well known natural toothpaste brands.
+Many drug stores and grocery stores even carry it now.
 David's toothpaste is fluoride free option and also uses metal sustainable packing to keep it eco-friendly as well.

 Size: 5.25 ounces; 1.49 grams